 Key Features and Coverage on RIMES

-For this data source, RIMES hosts approximately 23 money market indices; including:
+For this data source, RIMES hosts approximately 40 reference rates; including:

 - Emirates Interbank Offered Rate